-For introverts, being presented with advance information is preferential for these wizards of preparation, as they benefit from the opportunity to research and gather their thoughts and points before entering the meeting room.
-Likewise, extroverts, though more naturally inclined with the ability to think on the spot, can also benefit from having an outline of what topics will be discussed ahead of time.
+For introverts, being presented with information in advance is preferential, as they benefit from the opportunity to research and gather their thoughts and points before entering the meeting room.
+Likewise extroverts, though more naturally inclined to think on the spot, can also benefit from having an outline of what topics will be discussed ahead of time.

-In meetings, extroverts are comfortable with leading and carrying the discussion.
+In meetings, extroverts are comfortable leading and carrying the discussion.
 The aim is not to discourage their contributions, but to even out the playing field for all members of the group by making slight alterations to the regular pace of meetings.

-- Encourage extroverts to be facilitators of a meeting, allowing them a chance to experience meetings from a different perspective (and also serving as a good learning and leadership opportunity.)
+- Encourage extroverts to be facilitators of a meeting, allowing them a chance to experience meetings from a different perspective (and also serving as a good learning and leadership opportunity).

-When afforded the time and space to process the information shared at a meeting, they can think through, dig deep, and then come back to the team with fully formed ideas and solutions.
+When afforded the time and space to process the information shared at a meeting, introverts can think through, dig deep, and then come back to the team with fully formed ideas and solutions.